interactions-py/interactions.py/docs/migrate_to_109.rst

         ...

-As you can seem `if not hasattr(...):` block is removed, moving to main file like this is necessary.
+As you can see `if not hasattr(...):` block is removed, moving to main file like this is necessary.

 .. code-block:: python